johaahn/bml/README.md

 2. Build bml:

-	* Open ocatve at the bml root directory
+	* Open a terminal at the bml root directory

 	* Move to the directory <*bml root dir*>/*octave*

 		``cd octave``

-	* Run the script *compile.m*
+	* Run the command line to execute the Octave script *compile.m*

-		``compile``
+		Linux:
+		``octave-cli --eval compile``

+		Windows
+		``octave-cli.exe --eval compile``

-If the mex compiling completed successfully the following mex functions are generated in the octave directory:
+If the Octave mex compiling completed successfully the following mex functions are generated in the octave directory:

 *	*bml_open.mex*
 *	*bml_read.mex*